Phase 3: InterExchange Application Review Process

-We do offer an expedited review option, where the application can be reviewed within three business days of submitting a fully completed application and payment.
-For applicants requiring a site visit, please note that site visits cannot currently be expedited.
+We offer an expedited review option, where an application can be reviewed within three business days of submitting a fully completed application and payment.
+Please note that site visits cannot be expedited if the host organization meets site visit criteria.

-When applications are submitted to InterExchange, a preliminary review takes place by our Admissions Coordinator.
+When applications are submitted to InterExchange, a preliminary review called “Initial Review” is conducted by one of our coordinators.
 A confirmation email is sent, informing you that the application was received and whether any materials are missing or need to be resubmitted.
+If any items are outstanding, the application will be returned to “Cooperator Review”.
+You must resubmit the application to InterExchange once changes are complete.

 Each application is considered on a case-by-case basis and we may reject any application that we feel does not meet our interpretation of the program rules and regulations.
 The most common reasons for rejecting an application include the following: